mjhea0/mjhea0.github.com/source/_posts/2016-10-28-token-based-authentication-with-node.markdown

 1. Client receives and stores the token
 1. Client then sends token to server on subsequent requests

+*New post is up, showing the client-side workflow: [Token-Based Authentication With Angular](http://mherman.org/blog/2017/01/05/token-based-authentication-with-angular)!*

 Feel free to share your comments, questions, or tips in the comments below.
 The full code can be found in the [node-token-auth](https://github.com/mjhea0/node-token-auth) repository.
 Cheers!

+> Check out the [HN Discussion](https://news.ycombinator.com/item?id=13301105) as well!

 Did you enjoy this post?
 Please share.
 Sharing is caring.